 And they’re NOT imagining it or exaggerating how they feel.
 Growing a baby takes a lasting toll on a mother’s body.

-Postnatal Depletion is more than just the normal tiredness from getting less sleep than before baby.
-Though not quite as severe as Postpartum Depression, Postnatal Depletion can interfere with daily life too.
+Postnatal depletion is more than just the normal tiredness from getting less sleep than before baby.
+While different than postpartum depression, postnatal depletion can interfere with daily life too.

 Babies Literally DO Suck the Life Out of Us